Adapters Overview

 pending_acks | Agents we're still waiting on. |

-close_reason | Free-form string set when the session terminates. |
+close_reason | Free-form string set when the channel terminates. |

 knobs | Adapter-specific tuning ({"ordering": "round_robin"} for discussion, {"graph": <dict>} for workflow). |